Overtime Pay and Minimum Wage Theft Is Wrong, So Our Ohio Wage And Hour Lawyers Fight To Make Things Right

 Ohio’s Minimum Wage laws mandate that employees working over 40 hours within a seven-day period are entitled to an overtime premium of one and one-half the employee’s regular wage rate for the extra hours.
 In most cases, Ohio employees must be paid at least semi-monthly, and pay for a given pay period cannot lag more than two weeks beyond when it is earned.

 Misclassification of workers is a very common violation of worker’s wage and hour rights.
 Employers misclassify their employees as independent contractors to save on employment taxes and the cost of benefits.
+This happens at all kinds of firms, from retail, to technology businesses, to professional services, to food service, to car dealerships –worker misclassification affects thousands of employees misclassified as contractors.
 Thus, when a worker is misclassified they can lose out on money directly – through unpaid working time, or less directly – through lack of benefits and higher tax responsibility.
 An individual’s status as an employee versus independent contractor turns on factors such as:

 - The presence of a set work schedule and a specific work location set by the employer;